Tw1ddle/samcodes-ads-demo/README.md

 ![](screenshots/admob-banner.png?raw=true)

 ### Notes ###
-If the demo does not look like it should or crashes then it may be due to a HaxeFlixel rendering bug.
-If problems persist contact me.

-After building on iOS, you must remember to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
+After building on iOS, you may need to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.